RatherRude/Elite-Dangerous-AI-Integration/readme.md

 The AI can call specific functions (e.g., firing weapons, adjusting speed, deploying heat sinks) using OpenAI models, enabling direct control over various ship operations.

+The same technique is used to take screenshots or fetch internet data if the AI deems it relevant for the conversation, by either your inquiry or game events happening.

 **This should be turned off when using non-OpenAI LLMs.** Not only are smaller models usually not able to use this feature, it also slows down their response time by a lot.

 **If this feature is turned off the AI will no longer try to: emulate button presses, use internet tools, take screenshots**.
-It will still be able to chat normally and react to game events.
+It will still be able to chat normally and react to game events, so deactivating it might also be a valid option for commanders that prefer to have an AI that only talks.

 These functions are currently callable: